bridgecrew-perf7/Spam-Classification-with-Deployment/README.md

 # Spam Classification

->Project status : Active and Incomplete
+>Project status : Active and Version : 1.00

 ## Table of content :